Household consumption radar

 Outside the dotted line: more favourable than average.

-In March, conditions for Dutch household consumption were virtually the same as in the previous month.
+In January, conditions for Dutch household consumption were more unfavourable than in the previous month.
 New data have become available for six indicators.
-Three indicators improved, three deteriorated.
+Five indicators deteriorated, one remained the same.
 Household consumption is affected by consumers’ expectations, their personal financial situation and developments on the job market.
 Although the Radar indicators show a strong correlation with household consumption, improved circumstances are not necessarily translated into increased growth.

 Related items